The Thyroid Trust

 Picture

 A.R.
-Arthur is a poet, author and sociologist who has spent most of his life in Kuwait jostling between the UK and the Netherlands.
+Arthur is a mixed-race poet and writer who has spent most of his life in Kuwait, jostling between the UK, the Netherlands, and beyond.

-Anthony is the founder and Editor in Chief of Fahmidan Publishing & Company Limited and a Senior Poetry Editor at Harbor Review.
+Anthony is the Editor in Chief of Fahmidan Publishing & Company Limited, an MA student at King's College London, and a Senior Poetry Editor at Harbor Review.

 Gizem Koksal